Montecri/GNSSTimeServer/README.md

 The second OLED display was added to so each time an NTP request is received the server can show the client's IP address and when the response was sent.
 It also shows how many clients are connected.
 The maximum number of WiFi clients an ESP8266 can handle is eight.
 The second display doesn't have to be present.
 The code works without it.
+The first OLED display shows how many satellites are "in view" and the resolution of the fix.
+It also shows the UTC time and date.

 The I2C address of the second OLED display has to be changed from the default 0x78 to 0x7A.
 This is done by relocating a resistor on its circuit board.
 It's a tiny surface-mount part and this isn't